oslokommune/okr-tracker/README.md

 We have a slack integration that is connected with a couple of cloud functions.

-There are two cloud functions that integrate with slack
+One cloud function integrate with slack

-1. `handleSlackRequest` - users requesting access - slack app posts to a channel that someone wants access
-2. `handleSlackInteractive` - button actions from channel - user presses accept/reject/ignore and slack app posts to a cloud function that gives access to a user or rejects it
+1. `handleSlackInteractive` - button actions from channel - user presses accept/reject/ignore and slack app posts to a cloud function that gives access to a user or rejects it

 For these cloud functions to work you need to add a webhook url from a slack app.